1Bayshore/1Bayshore.github.io/sources/fentlama-acleð.md

-**Fentlama Acleð** is an Adcovtle politician and former railway worker who served as the Member of Parliament from Mangátle awiþ from 2033 to her resignation in 2034.
+**Fentlama Acleð** is an Adcovtle politician and former railway worker who served as the Member of Parliament from [Mangátle vewiþ](/2024/10/19/mangátle-vewiþ.html) from 2033 to her resignation in 2034.
 She is best known for refusing to serve dinner to the elder Lord Espa Adnorbuj on his return trip from his Ma dabevlat laþodgo vla coþle (lit.
 I did everything right) speech.
 ## Early Life
 Fentlama Acleð was born in 2007 in Glisng.
 Both of her parents worked for Tevaðon Adcovtle (Adcovlte Railways), her mother as a guard and her father as an engineer.
 She has one older brother, who served in Lapeþmagar Admangátle (lit.
 Non-army of Mangátle).
 She has described her childhood as "hard, but loving".
 She moved around a lot in her childhood, living everywhere from Voanter to Consada.